QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 See the <xref:AudioAnalysisTools.Events.Types.EventPostProcessing.SyllableSequenceConfig> document for more information.

-#### Event bounds filtering

-Filtering removes events whose duration lies outside an expected range.
+### Remove events whose duration or bandwidth lies outside an expected range.

 [!code-yaml[post_processing_filtering](./Ecosounds.NinoxBoobook.yml?start=34&end=62&highlight=20- "Post Processing: filtering")]

 Use the parameter `Duration` to filter out events that are too long or short.
 This filter removes events whose duration lies outside three standard deviations (SDs) of an expected value.

+- `FilterOnDuration` should be set true if you want to filter events on their duration, otherwise false.
 - `ExpectedDuration` defines the _expected_ or _average_ duration (in seconds) for the target events
 - `DurationStandardDeviation` defines _one_ SD of the assumed distribution.
 Assuming the duration is normally distributed, three SDs sets hard upper and lower duration bounds that includes 99.7% of instances.
 The filtering algorithm calculates these hard bounds and removes acoustic events that fall outside the bounds.

 Use the parameter `Bandwidth` to filter out events whose bandwidth is too small or large.
 This filter removes events whose bandwidth lies outside three standard deviations (SDs) of an expected value.

+- `FilterOnBandwidth` should be set true if you want to filter events on their bandwidth, otherwise false.
 - `ExpectedBandwidth` defines the _expected_ or _average_ bandwidth (in Hertz) for the target events
 - `BandwidthStandardDeviation` defines one SD of the assumed distribution.
 Assuming the bandwidth is normally distributed, three SDs sets hard upper and lower bandwidth bounds that includes 99.7% of instances.
 The filtering algorithm calculates these hard bounds and removes acoustic events that fall outside the bounds.

-### Remove events that have excessive noise in their side-bands
+### Remove events that have excessive noise or acoustic activity in their side-bands

 [!code-yaml[post_processing_sideband](./Ecosounds.NinoxBoobook.yml?start=34&end=69&highlight=30- "Post Processing: sideband noise removal")]

-The intuition of this filter is that an unambiguous event should have an "acoustic-free zone" above and below it.
+The intuition of this filter is that an unambiguous event (representing a call syllable) should have an "acoustic-free zone" above and below it.
-This filter removes an event that has "excessive" acoustic activity spilling into its sidebands (i.e. upper and lower "buffer" zones).
-These events are likely to be _broadband_ events unrelated to the target event.
-Since this is a common occurrence, this filter is useful.
+This filter removes an event that has "excessive" acoustic activity spilling into its sidebands.
+Such events are likely to be _broadband_ events unrelated to the target event.
+Since this is a common occurrence, a sideband filter is useful.

-Use the parameter `SidebandActivity` to enable side band filtering.
+Use the parameter `SidebandAcousticActivity` to enable side band filtering.

-`LowerHertzBuffer` and `UpperHertzBuffer` set the width of the sidebands required below and above the target event.
+`LowerSidebandWidth` and `UpperSidebandWidth` set the width of the required sideband "zones" below and above the target event.
-(These can be also be understood as buffer zones, hence the names assigned to the parameters.)

-There are two tests for determining if the sideband activity is excessive:

-1. The average decibel value in each sideband should be below the threshold value given by `MaxAverageSidebandDecibels`.
-  The average is taken over all spectrogram cells included in a sideband.
-2. There should be no more than one sideband frequency bin and one sideband timeframe whose average acoustic activity lies within 3 dB of the average acoustic activity in the event.
-(The averages are over all relevant spectrogram cells.)
-  This covers the possibility that there is an acoustic event concentrated in a few frequency bins or timeframes within a sideband.
-The 3 dB threshold is a small arbitrary value which seems to work well.
-It cannot be changed by the user.

 > [!TIP]
-> If you do not wish to apply these sideband filters, set `LowerHertzBuffer` and `UpperHertzBuffer` equal to zero.
+> If you do not wish to apply these filters to a sideband, set `LowerHertzBuffer` or `UpperHertzBuffer` equal to zero.
->Both sideband tests are applied where the buffer zones are non-zero.
+> Filtering is performed only on a sideband if its width is non-zero.

+There are two tests for determining if the acoustic activity in a sideband is excessive and the user has the option of applying each test or not:

+1. The background or average decibel value in each sideband should be below a threshold value given by `MaxBackgroundDecibels`.
+  The average is taken over all spectrogram cells included in a sideband, excluding those adjacent to the event.
+This test is performed only if the parameter `FilterEventsOnSidebandBackground` is set true.
+2. There should be no more than one sideband frequency bin or one sideband timeframe whose average acoustic activity exceeds a threshold value given by `MaxActivityDecibels`.
+The averages are over all relevant spectrogram cells, excluding those adjacant to the event.
+This test is performed only if the parameter `FilterEventsOnSidebandActivity` is set true.
+This test covers the possibility that there is an acoustic event concentrated in a few frequency bins or timeframes within a sideband.

 ### Parameters for saving results